secretflow/mplang/design/table_tensor_conversion.md

 ## Overview

 Provide the thinnest possible bridge between a fully‑prepared homogeneous table and a dense 2‑D tensor `[N, F]`.
-All semantic preprocessing (projection, casting, encoding, null handling, ordering) must occur upstream (e.g. ibis → SQL).
+All semantic preprocessing (projection, casting, encoding, null handling, ordering) must occur upstream (e.g. SQL).
 These Frontend Ops are purely structural: they express layout, shape, and column names (analogous to `df.columns`) in MPLang IR without triggering runtime work during tracing.

 ## Scope (What This Covers)